Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: Pre-supernova neutrino model

-We attempt to explore the sensitivities of detecting pre-SN neutrinos from the well-known pre-SN candidate $\alpha$-Ori (Betelgeuse).
-Current estimation of its mass and distance suggests 16.5-19\solarmass and $168^{+27}_{-15}$\parsec\citep{Joyce_2020}.
+We attempt to explore the sensitivities for detecting pre-SN neutrinos from the well-known red supergiant $\alpha$-Ori (Betelgeuse), which will potentially end up a CCSN.\footnote{There are claims that the explosion is imminent~\citep{saio2023evolutionary} and opposing views~\citep{molnar2023comment}.} Current estimation of its mass and distance suggests 16.5-19\solarmass and $168^{+27}_{-15}$\parsec\citep{Joyce_2020}.
 Limited by the available data sets, we choose 15\solarmass and 150\parsec to simulate a Betelgeuse-like pre-SN star in this work.
 Although we focus on detecting pre-SN neutrinos from a Betelgeuse-like star, pre-SN neutrinos from other stars could also be observable.
 A list of candidate pre-SN stars with updated distance and mass estimates can be found in~\citep{lucaspaper}.
 Figure~\ref{fig:number_IBD_nu_energy} shows the expected number of IBD candidates per kton of water for different pre-SN models as a function of the $\bar{\nu}_e$ energy, assuming a Betelgeuse-like pre-SN star.
 The event spectra are obtained by integrating the expected candidates over the last 24 hours, 12 hours, 6 hours and 1 hour prior to core collapse.
 These candidates predominantly cluster around $E_{\bar{\nu}_e}\approx2.6$\,MeV, but can be found at higher energies.
 The expected event rate increases over time, leading to a large fraction of the total IBD candidates concentrated in the last hour.

 In the following two Sections, the KamLAND and the SK experiments are introduced, accompanied by the event selection strategies.